SWaeldchen/swaeldchen.github.io/_posts/2023-01-04-FI_Merlin-Arthur.md

 {:.figcap}

 Crucially, in IPS the prover is unreliable, sometimes trying to convince the verifier of a wrong judgement.
-We mirror this by having a second prover, Morgana, that tries to get Arthur to say the wrong class.
+We mirror this by having a second prover, **Morgana**, that tries to get Arthur to say the wrong class.
 Arthur is allowed to say "Don't know!" and thus refraining from classification.
-In this context, we can then translate the concepts of *completeness* and *soundness* from IPS to our setting.
-Completeness describes the probability that Arthur classifies correctly based on features from Merlin.
-Soundness is the probability that Arthur does not get fooled by Morgana, thus either giving the correct class or answering ''Don't know!''.
+In this context, we can then translate the concepts of **completeness** and **soundness** from IPS to our setting.

+- Completeness: describes the probability that Arthur classifies correctly based on features from Merlin.
+- Soundness is the probability that Arthur does not get fooled by Morgana, thus either giving the correct class or answering ''Don't know!''.

 These two quantities can be measured on a test dataset and are used to lower bound the information contained in features selected by Merlin.

 Interactive classification had been introduced earlier in [Lei2016] and [Bastings2019] -- without an adversarial aspect.
 It was then noted in [Yu2019] that in that case Merlin and Arthur can "cheat" and use uninformative features to communicate the class.